bhargavaE/ODBM/README.md

 # ODBM
 odbm api call with python3.

-This program will generate ODBMapi outpot on the console.
+This program will generate ODBMapi output on the commandline console.

 API key has to be generated from the website at the first place.